-Yes, Matomo (Piwik) 2.15.0 and newer can be used with CSP.
-However, you cannot use the standard tracking code generated by the Tracking Code Generator in the Matomo UI as it is not allowed to use inline scripts when having CSP enabled.
+Yes, Matomo can be used with CSP.
+However, you cannot use the standard tracking code generated by the Tracking Code Generator in the Matomo (Piwik) UI as it is not allowed to use inline scripts when having CSP enabled.
 CSP is a security concept to prevent cross-site scripting (XSS) attacks as well as related attacks.

 Instead make sure to put the tracking code into files like this:

 <script src="http://example.com/matomo/matomo.js" async defer></script>